Cayuga Inlet: Recreational uses

 Cass Park is located along Cayuga Inlet.
-The Cayuga Waterfront Trail is a 5.5 mile multi-use trail which runs through Cass Park along the banks of Cayuga Inlet.
+The Cayuga Waterfront Trail is a 5.5 mi multi-use trail which runs through Cass Park along the banks of Cayuga Inlet.
 The trail connects joggers and cyclists to Stewart Park, the Farmer's Market, Newman Golf Course, and other destinations in the area.

 Cornell University's Collyer Boathouse (men's rowing) and Doris Robison Boathouse (women's rowing) are located on the east bank of the Cayuga Inlet, just north of where Six Mile Creek drains into the inlet.

 Ithaca College's Haskell Davidson Boathouse was built on Cayuga Inlet in 1974 and housed 16 rowers and two boats.
 As the college grew, a new boathouse was needed.
-The Davidson Boathouse was razed in September 2011, and the new 8,500-square-foot Ward Romer Boathouse, centerpiece of the Robert B. Tallman Rowing Center, was dedicated on November 3, 2012.
+The Davidson Boathouse was razed in September 2011, and the new 8,500 sqft Ward Romer Boathouse, centerpiece of the Robert B. Tallman Rowing Center, was dedicated on November 3, 2012.

 Ecology

 Hydrilla verticillata, a highly invasive species also known as water thyme, was detected in the Cayuga Inlet in August 2011.
 It had not been found in Cayuga Lake.
 A project began in 2012-2013 to eradicate hydrilla from the inlet.